capncrockett/signal-lost-2/README.md

 ## 🔮 Next Steps

-- Fix E2E tests to work with the new codebase structure
 - Create additional levels with increasing difficulty
 - Improve graphics with custom sprites
 - Add story elements and objectives